kigster/datadog-statsd-schema/README.md

 This is an extension to gem [dogstatsd-ruby](https://github.com/DataDog/dogstatsd-ruby) which enhances the original with a robust schema definition for both the custom metrics being sent, and the tags allowed (or required) to attach to the metric.

-There are two interfaces to `Datadog::Statsd` instance — you can use the class methods of `Datadog::Statsd::Emitter`, and pass the typical statsd methods.
+There are several interfaces to `Datadog::Statsd` instance — you can use the class methods of `Datadog::Statsd::Emitter`, and pass the typical statsd methods.
 But you can also use an instance of this class, which adds a number of features and powerful shortcuts.

+If you do not pass the schema argument to the emitter, it will act as a wrapper around `Datadog::Statsd` instance: it will merge the global and local tags together, it will concatenate metric names together, so it's quite useful on it' on.

+But the real power comes from defining a Schema of metrics and tags, and providing the schema to the Emitter as a constructor argument.
+In that case every metric send will be validated against the schema.

+## Metric Types

+> For more information about the metrics, please see the [Datadog Documentation](https://docs.datadoghq.com/metrics/custom_metrics/dogstatsd_metrics_submission/?tab=ruby).

+There are 5 total metric types you can send with Statsd, and it's important to understand the differences:

+* COUNT (eg, Datadog::Statsd::Emitter.increment('emails.sent', by: 2))
+* GAUGE (eg, Datadog::Statsd::Emitter.gauge('users.on.site', 100))
+* HISTOGRAM (eg, Datadog::Statsd::Emitter.histogram('page.load.time', 100))
+* DISTRIBUTION (eg, Datadog::Statsd::Emitter.distribution('page.load.time', 100))
+* SET (eg, Datadog::Statsd::Emitter.set('users.unique', '12345'))

+NOTE: that HISTOGRAM converts your metric into FIVE separate metrics (with suffixes .max, .median, avg, .count, p95), while DISTRIBUTION explodes into TEN separate metrics (see the documentation).
+Do NOT use SET unless you know what you are doing.

+You can send metrics via class methods of `Datadog::Statsd::Emitter`, or by instantiating the class.

+## Sending Metrics

 ### Class Methods